pdfmake/docs/content/document-definition-object/tables.md

 Alternatively, you can pass the tableLayouts directly to `createPdf` without changing the global value:

-- On the client side
+- On the client side:

 ```js
 pdfMake.createPdf(docDefinition, tableLayouts).download();